pieter/gitx/README.markdown

 # What is GitX?

-GitX is a graphical client for the `git` version control system, written specifically for OS X Snow Leopard (10.6) and higher.
+GitX is a graphical client for the `git` version control system, written specifically for OS X Lion (10.7) and higher.

+There last build compatible with OS X Snow Leopard (10.6) is [0.14.81](http://builds.phere.net/GitX/development/GitX-dev-81.dmg), from February 4th 2013.

 This means that it has a native interface and tries to integrate with the operating system as good as possible.
 Examples of this are drag and drop support and QuickLook support.